-The Nature Recovery Action Plan will link to and complement The Well-being of Future Generations (Wales) Act 2015 and the Environment Act (Wales) 2016.
+The Nature Recovery Action Plan links to and complements The Well-being of Future Generations (Wales) Act 2015 and the Environment Act (Wales) 2016.

 Part 1: Sets out the position with regard to biodiversity in Wales, the issues that need to addressed, and guiding policies.